 2. Technical support

-Security is one of the major factors for using the cloud.
-Choosing the right cloud for your business allows you to protect important information.
+Security is one of the major factors in using the cloud.
+Choosing the right cloud for your business allows you to protect critical information.
 It can distribute data across multiple servers and safeguard stored data against any type of hardware failure.
+Data stored in the cloud is also encrypted, making it harder for hackers to access critical data.

 4. Ease of access